Extract

 20 “No orders having been received by the Seaforths, the commanding

-which were about 400 yards off, but the officers and half the men
+were about 400 yards off, but the officers and half the men fell before

-fell before a very heavy fire, which opened as soon as the men moved.
+a very heavy fire, which opened as soon as the men moved.
+About ten

-About ten minutes later the Seaforths tried another rush, with the
+minutes later the Seaforths tried another rush, with the same result.

-same result.
-Colonel Hughes - Hallett then considered it best to remain
+Colonel Hughes - Hallett then considered it best to remain where he

 Para.